-Ninety years ago, on the 2nd of January 1923, 12 good men and true gathered at Westbourne Street Methodist Church in High Wycombe with one desire: to form a choir.
+More than ninety years ago, on the 2nd of January 1923, 12 good men and true gathered at Westbourne Street Methodist Church in High Wycombe with one desire: to form a choir.
 The main objective was to create and deliver high quality singing entertainment for the town and the villages of South Buckinghamshire.

 However, its activities are not confined to South Buckinghamshire.
 Over the years, the choir has performed in Germany and in Jersey as well as in many places across the UK.

 It has even presented its magical music at Wales’ internationally famous Eisteddfod, as well as the Eden Project in Cornwall, Cardiff’s Millennium Centre and Llandaff Cathedral, Peterborough Cathedral, Magdalen College, Oxford and the Royal Albert Hall as one of the choirs singing at the Festival of Male Choirs, organised by the London Welsh Male Voice Choir.

 Every year, the choir strives to update its repertoire with new music (including items in such languages as Xhosa (South Africa), Maori (New Zealand) and, of course, Welsh.

 It’s been over 90 years of musical progress culminating in a choir which can hold its own against any other in the land by its high musical standards, attention to detail and promotion of a warm bonhomie from choristers to audiences.